Let’s be honest, some of the best architectural inspirations come from films.

 The whole movie comes together with the brilliant music of Alexandre Desplat, and he won an Academy Award for the original score.
 Leaving aside the story, what truly brings the movie alive is the set design.
 Interestingly, the lobby and interior of the hotel was shot in a vacant Görlitzer Warenhaus.
 Adam Stockhausen was behind the production, and he also bagged an Academy Award for it.

 7. My Architect: A Son’s Journey (2003)

 This is one of the architecture movies that’s deeply rooted in the profession that every aspiring architect should watch at least once.
 The documentary explores architect Louis Kahn through the lenses of his son, director Nathaniel Kahn.
-In the film, he interviews legendary architects like B. V. Doshi, Philip Johnson, Shamsul Wares, among others who worked with his father.
+In the film, he interviews legendary architects like B. V. Doshi, Philip Johnson, and Shamsul Wares, among others who worked with his father.

 At the same time, the director makes sure to dive deep into the life led by Louis Kahn, especially when it comes to having three families.
 Moreover, it’s quite sad to know that Louis Kahn ended by passing away in 1974 as a penniless loner after all his accomplishments.

 Our favorite parts of the film have to be the glimpses of the several iconic buildings designed by Louis Khan.
-The creative, unconventional work done by him, especially in India and Bangladesh, can inspire architects interested in modern designs.
+Their creative, unconventional work done by him, especially in India and Bangladesh, can inspire architects interested in modern designs.

 8. Visual Acoustics (2008)